Woman watering flowers on a sunny balcony.

 As soon as you know where to have your garden, determine the size and type of your garden beds.
 It is attractive to have raised beds.
 It will make work more accessible in your garden.
 However, it can also dry out more quickly.
 If the areas are very dry, the sunken beds can gather the available moisture.

-Consider planting your garden in beds of plants or blocks instead of having it in single rows.
-Beds must be 3 to 4 feet across.
-It must be narrow enough for you to reach the center from either side.
+Consider planting your garden in beds of plants or blocks instead of single rows.
+Beds must be 3 to 4 feet across and narrow enough for you to reach the center from either side.

 Furthermore, beds must be at most 10 feet long.
 With this, you will not be tempted to enter the bed and compact the ground.
 You can place the plants in a grid or row pattern in the garden beds.
 Your goal is to minimize the walkways and maximize the growing space.
 You can add soil amendments and fertilizer to the planting area.
 Indeed, this can help you save time and money.